 B.C.: Scenic Route 7

-Scenic Route 7, also known as the Loughheed Highway, packs rugged scenery, charming villages, outdoor activities and fall color into just 130 km.
+Scenic Route 7, also known as the Loughheed Highway, packs rugged scenery, charming villages, outdoor activities and fall colour into just 130 km.
 This stunning stretch of scenery span the Fraser Valley, and connects Hope to Coquitlam.
 Along the way, you’ll pass through welcoming towns like Mission and Maple Ridge, perfect for grabbing a bite to eat and browsing local shops.

 But you’ll also pass six gorgeous provincial parks, full of hiking, paddling and birding opportunities.
 Be sure to stop in Harrison Hot Springs for a relaxing soak and photo ops on the shores of Harrison Lake.